 All COVID-19 vaccines contain common ingredients like fats, salts and a small amount of sugar.

 If you are allergic to PEG, you should not get an mRNA COVID-19 vaccine.
-Ask your doctor if you can get the Johnson & Johnson vaccine.
+Ask your doctor if you can get the Johnson & Johnson or Novavax vaccine.

 If you are allergic to polysorbate, you should not get the Johnson & Johnson COVID-19 vaccine.
 Ask your doctor if you can get an mRNA COVID-19 vaccine.

 Regardless of which vaccine you get, you should be asked if you are allergic to any of their ingredients.